 - About Coverfox

-This provides for the hospitalization expenses you might face in case of accidents, day-care procedures, surgical treatments or critical illnesses.
-However, the features, limits and sum assured will vary from insurer to insurer.
+This plan affords for the hospitalization expenses you might face in case of accidents, day-care procedures, surgical remedies or critical illnesses.
+However, the features, limits and sum insured will range from insurer to insurer.

-Similar to top-ups for mobile network services, this adds supplementary coverage to your existing health plan.
-The aim is to increase overall sum assured with its corresponding coverage by paying a relatively lower premium.
+Similar to top-ups for mobile network services, this adds supplementary insurance cover for your existing health plan.
+The intention is to increase the average sum insured with its corresponding insurer by paying an additional premium.

-Health insurance is a type of insurance that fully or partially covers an individual's medical and surgical expenses.
-It's an agreement between you and your insurance company, where for an annual premium, the insurer pays for your hospitalization and other medical expenses as mentioned in your policy.
+Health insurance is a form of insurance that absolutely or partially covers an individual's clinical/medical and surgical expenses.
+It's an agreement among you and your insurance company, wherein for an annual premium, the insurer will pay for your hospitalization and other medical expenses as stated in your policy.

 If you are admitted for treatment in a network or a non-network hospital for more than 24 hours.

 Medical expenses including diagnostic reports, medicines etc. for the treatment you are hospitalized.

 OPD treatments are not included, but procedures such as cataract and kidney stone removal are covered (even if they don't need 24-hour hospitalization).